 Midrash Rabbah - Numbers XVIII:3 NOW KORAH...
 TOOK.
 What is written in the preceding passage?
 Bid them that they make them... fringes... and that they put with the fringe of each corner a thread of blue (Num.
 XV, 38).
 Korah jumped up and asked Moses: ‘If a cloak is entirely of blue, what is the law as regards its being exempted from the obligation of fringes?
 'Moses answered him:' It is subject to the obligation of fringes.
 'Korah retorted:' A cloak that is entirely composed of blue cannot free itself from the obligation, yet the four blue threads do free it!
 If,’ he asked again, ‘a house is full of Scriptural books, what is the law as regards its being exempt from the obligation of mezuzah?’
 He answered him: ‘It is under the obligation of having a mezuzah.’
 'The whole Torah,’ he argued, 'which contains two hundred and seventy-five sections, cannot exempt the house, yet the one section in the mezuzah exempts it!
 These are things,’ he continued, ‘which you have not been commanded, but you are inventing them out of your own mind!’

 The Keli Yakar quotes the above Midrash.
 At the end of the previous Parasha (Shelach), we were informed of the mitzva of tzitzith.
-Qorach "took" the Parasha of tzitzith and challenged Moshe in the realms of Halacha.
-If a garment is completely made of techelet does it need tzitzith of techelet on its' fringes?
+Qorach “took” the Parasha of tzitzith and challenged Moshe in the realms of Halacha.
+If a garment is completely made of techelet does it need tzitzith of techelet on its’ fringes?
 Moshe replied in the affirmative.
 Qorach challenged the answer given by Moshe.
-If one thread of techelet can be used to exempt a garment of tzitzith, then surely a garment of techelet would not require tzitzith?

-The word tzitzith, fringes, is related to that which bursts forth with life from seemingly dead earth and trees; this week, after Qorach's debacle, we read that only Aharon's rod flowered, "Vayatzetz Tzitz", and put forth buds (Bamidbar 17:23).
-The garment, begged, represents external physical reality, the illusory world of the senses, limited by its four corners, unless one progresses to the transcendental world of truth and eternity, via the mitzvot, linking every aspect of mundane life to HaShem, it's represented by the blue string.
+The word tzitzith, fringes, is related to that which bursts forth with life from seemingly dead earth and trees; this week, after Qorach’s debacle, we read that only Aharon’s rod flowered, “Vayatzetz Tzitz”, and put forth buds.[19]
+The garment, begged, represents external physical reality, the illusory world of the senses, limited by its four corners, unless one progresses to the transcendental world of truth and eternity, via the mitzvot, linking every aspect of mundane life to HaShem, it’s represented by the blue string.

 We are to see the tzitzith.
 If we wear a talit at night, we do not need tzitzith.
 They only need tzitzith by day so that we can see them.
 Thus we understand that the reason Qorach chose to dispute this mitzva was due to his perspective.
 He was coming from the perspective of night!
 And from his perspective, he was right!